Skip to main content

 Common pitfalls

-Multiple devices detected as the same model → Ensure usbProductIds is a precise list.
-Two different models with overlapping PIDs need separate model entries and specific PIDs in each usbProductIds array.
+Multiple devices detected as the same model → make usbProductIds a precise list; overlapping PIDs need separate model entries with specific PIDs.

-hid_write always returns -1 → The HID report must be pktSize + 1 bytes with report ID 0x00 at index 0.
-Check your driver's _write() prepends the report ID byte correctly.
+hid_write always returns -1 → the report must be pktSize + 1 bytes with report ID 0x00 at index 0; check _write() prepends it.